CreepySkeleton/proc-macro-error/README.md

 ## Limitations

-- Warnings are emitted only on nightly, they're ignored on stable.
+- Warnings are emitted only on nightly, they are ignored on stable.
-- "help" suggestions cannot have their own span info on stable, (they inherit parent span).
+- "help" suggestions can't have their own span info on stable, (essentially inheriting the parent span).
 - If a panic occurs somewhere in your macro no errors will be displayed.
-This is not a technical limitation but intentional design, `panic` is not for error reporting.
+This is not a technical limitation but rather intentional design. `panic` is not for error reporting.
+- Temporary incompatible with `proc_macro_hack`, unfortunately.
+No worries, some highly trained people are working on it!

 ## MSRV policy

-`proc_macro_error` will always be compatible with proc-macro holy trinity:
+`proc_macro_error` will always be compatible with proc-macro Holy Trinity:
 `proc_macro2`, `syn`, `quote` crates.
-In other words, if the trinity is available to you than `proc_macro_error` is available too.
+In other words, if the Trinity is available to you - `proc_macro_error` is available too.

 ## Motivation

 Error handling in proc-macros sucks.
-There's not much of a choice today: you either "bubble up" the error up to the top-level of your macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
+There's not much of a choice today: you either "bubble up" the error up to the top-level of the macro and convert it to a [`compile_error!`][compl_err] invocation or just use a good old panic.
 Both these ways suck:

-- Former sucks because it's quite redundant to unroll a proper error handling just for critical errors that will crash the macro anyway so people mostly choose not to bother with it at all and use panic.
-Almost nobody does it, simple `.expect` is too tempting.
+- Former sucks because it's quite redundant to unroll a proper error handling just for critical errors that will crash the macro anyway; so people mostly choose not to bother with it at all and use panic.
+Simple `.expect` is too tempting.

     Also, if you do decide to implement this `Result`-based architecture in your macro you're going to have to rewrite it entirely once [`proc_macro::Diagnostic`][] is finally stable.
 Not cool.

-- Later sucks because there's no way to carry out span info via `panic!`. `rustc` will highlight the whole invocation itself but not some specific token inside it.
+- Later sucks because there's no way to carry out the span info via `panic!`.
+    `rustc` will highlight the invocation itself but not some specific token inside it.

-    Furthermore, panics aren't for error-reporting at all; panics are for bug-detecting (like unwrapping on `None` or out-of-range indexing) or for early development stages when you need a prototype ASAP and error handling can wait.
+    Furthermore, panics aren't for error-reporting at all; panics are for bug-detecting (like unwrapping on `None` or out-of-range indexing) or for early development stages when you need a prototype ASAP so error handling can wait.
 Mixing these usages only messes things up.

 - There is [`proc_macro::Diagnostic`][] which is awesome but it has been experimental